blacksoll/LoxBerry-Plugin-ZWave2MQTT/README.md

 @marcus-j-davies · Browser of Configs, Plumber of Red Nodes
 @robertsLando · Discoverer of Greatness, Builder of Frontends, Stacker of Statistics
 - MQTT topics consumed by Loxone via virtual UDP / MQTT commands
+- Many thanks to the Loxberry Team for giving us this excellent tool which drives Loxone "BEYOND THE LIMITS"

 ## Features